brkarcher/brkarcher.github.io/shadow.md

 Erefar had turned the corner directly into Chancellor Pellwyn.
 He had nearly collided with her, in fact.
 His mind snapped to his persona.

-"Yes, Sister.
+"Yes, sister.
 Brother Pyth.
 I was hoping to find Brother Chin-Lo; I had a question."

 "Ah.
 I'm afraid I don't know his schedule.
 You may try his residence; it's in the north hall."